Magisto: History

-Magisto was founded in 2009 as SightEra (LTD) by Dr. Oren Boiman (CEO) and Dr. Alex Rav-Acha (CTO).
+Magisto was founded in 2009 as SightEra (LTD) by Oren Boiman (CEO) and Alex Rav-Acha (CTO).
 Boiman, frustrated with the amount of time it took editing together videos of his daughter, wanted an easier to use application to capture and share videos.
+Boiman, a computer scientist that graduated from Tel Aviv University, followed with graduate work in computer vision at the Weizmann Institute of Science.
+Boiman developed several patent-pending image analysis technologies that analyze unedited videos to identify the most interesting parts.
+The system recognized faces, animals, landscapes, action sequences, movements and other important content within the video, as well as analyzing speech and audio.
+These scenes are then edited together, along with music and effects.

 Magisto was launched publicly on September 20, 2011, as a video editing software web application through which users could upload unedited video footage, choose a title and soundtrack and have their video edited for them automatically.
-On the following day Magisto was added to YouTube Create's collection of video production applications.
+On the following day, Magisto was added to YouTube Create's collection of video production applications.

 The Magisto iPhone app was launched publicly at the 2012 International Consumer Electronics Show (CES) in Las Vegas.
-At CES, the company was also awarded the 2012 CES Mobile App Showdown.
-On August 28, 2012, Magisto launched the Android app on Google Play.
-On September 13, 2012, Magisto launched a Google Chrome App and announced Google Drive integration.
+At CES, the company was also awarded first place in the 2012 CES Mobile App Showdown.
+In August 2012, Magisto launched the Android app on Google Play.
+In September 2012, Magisto launched a Google Chrome App and announced Google Drive integration.

-On March 7, 2013, Magisto claimed 5 million users.
+In March 2013, Magisto claimed it had 5 million users.
 Google listed Magisto as an "Editors’ Choice" on its list of "Best Apps of 2013".

 In September 2013, the company claimed that 10 million users had downloaded the App.

 In February 2014, Magisto claimed that they had 20 million users, with 2 million new users per month.

-The company also confirmed investment from a Russian internet company, Mail.Ru Group.
-In September 2014 Magisto rolled out a new feature called, ‘Instagram Ready’ which allows users to upload 15 second clips that are automatically formatted for Instagram.
-In the same month Magisto also launched a new feature for iOS and Android users, called ‘Surprise Me’ which creates video from still photographs on users’ smartphones.
+The company also confirmed investment from Mail.Ru.

+In September 2014, Magisto rolled out a feature called 'Instagram Ready' which allowed users to upload 15 second clips that are automatically formatted for Instagram.

+In the same month, Magisto launched a feature for iOS and Android users, called 'Surprise Me', which created video from still photography on users’ smartphones.

 In October 2014, Magisto was placed 9th on the 2014 Deloitte Israel Technology Fast 50 list and named as a finalist in the Red Herring's Top 100 Europe award.

-In January 2015, Magisto participated in a statistical analysis on the habits of smartphone users in conjunction with Gigaom.
-In July 2015, Magisto released an editing theme dedicated to musician Jerry Garcia.
+In July 2015, Magisto released an editing theme dedicated to Jerry Garcia.

 In April 2019, the company was acquired by Vimeo, the IAC-owned platform for hosting, sharing and monetizing streamed video, for an estimated $200 million.